The Problems with Westphalian Nation-State System

 Do parties stand for the same ideology and values always?
 Not really, the current values and ideologies evolved over time largely due to the circumstances and the leaders of the times.
 Democrats under Andrew Jackson started out as the party of small government, state rights and pro-slavery.
 Republicans started as a progressive party opposing slavery, high tariffs and isolationism.
 During the World Wars, Democrats under Franklin D Roosevelt stood for expansion of the federal government and engagement with the world.
 During the Cold War, both parties were pro-war, Free-Trade, and Internationalism.

 John F Kennedy and Lyndon B Johnson drove Democrats to the socially progressive side with Civil Rights and rights for immigrants.
 Richard Nixon through his southern strategy moved Republicans rightwards.
 Ronald Reagan gave birth to the new right which were pro-religion, nationalism, and interventionism.
 This continued even the Bush era.
 As a reaction, Democrats came towards the centre being New Democrats under Bill Clinton to support welfare, fiscal conservatism, and pro-environment.
 Barack Obama and Joe Biden took forward this idea of the New Democrats and brought it to this day.
-Republicans are now divided between the Old Bush-Reagan-Romney faction and the alternate Right of MAGA.
+Republicans are now divided between the Old Bush-Reagan-Romney faction and the Alternate Right of MAGA.
 MAGA stands for protectionism, isolationism, social conservatism, and anti-immigration.

 The present US politics can be said as post-2000 era.
 The Republican Party is now dominated by MAGA while the Bush-Romney faction is somewhere between both MAGA and the Democrats.
 So now let’s discuss these two parties in detail.